 8% say their organisation is ‘very good’ at preventing employees from feeling stressed and/or anxious about work.

 What can businesses do to become more aware and proactive regarding mental health?
 Do you know what support your employer has for your mental health?

-Recent studies show a positive reduction in the average number of sickness days taken by employees.
-However, the stigma of illness continues to raise the issue of presenteeism which can results in a similar dip in productivity as being absent.
+Recent studies show a positive reduction in the average number of sick days taken by employees.
+However, the stigma of illness continues to raise the issue of presenteeism, which can result in a similar dip in productivity as being absent.

 Policy in practice

 With three in five employees reporting mental health issues directly related to the workplace, the scale of the challenge must not be underestimated.
 Consistent, integrated communication to promote positive mental health in the workplace is an excellent place to start, but policy must be put into practice.

 59% of long-term absences are due to mental ill health, yet only 25% of line managers can spot the early warning signs.

 The ability to recognize the early signs of stress and mental illness by those who work closest with employees (usually line managers and middle management), is often overlooked.
 Dedicating the time and training investment into developing these skills within your workforce can aid an early intervention to offset triggers and work through issues before they become a barrier to productivity.